I Tested 10 Winter Boots for Men to Find the Best in 2025 (That Are Actually Stylish)

 A stupendous yet minimalist winter boot with nothing you don't want: wool lining, leather upper, crepe rubber sole, fully resoleable, and with 7 colors to choose from.

-7. Best USA-Made Winter Boot: Rancourt Freeman Boot ($488)
+7. Best Western Winter Boot: Allen Edmonds’ Tompkins Shearling Boot ($495)

-The bad news is that part of why they’re cheap is their boots are made to order and will take 2 or 3 months to be made for you.
+The bad news is that part of why they’re cheap is that their boots are made to order and will take 2 or 3 months to be made for you.
 Sorry!

 [Related: My list of The Best Leather Briefcases for Men]